Is it easy to talk to you, and to work with you? Do you listen to the opinion of your colleagues, or do you think that you are always right?

 - If you did not agree with a decision of a team leader, what would you do?

-- If you felt somebody in a team was not competent (or wasn’t doing their job well), what would you do?
+- If you had a feeling that somebody in a team was not competent (or wasn’t doing their job well), what would you do?

 - Tell me about a time you stepped up into a leadership role.